Udaipurwati

-Jhunjhunu city, Sikar, Sri Madhopur and Neem ka thana are some more developed towns near Udaipurwati.
-Udaipurwati (उदयपुरवाटी) is a town and tahsil in the Jhunjhunu district in Rajasthan.
+Sikar is the nearest city near Udaipurwati.
+Udaipurwati is a tehsil in the Jhunjhunu district in Rajasthan.

+It is also Sub Division and Tehsil of Jhunjhunu District.
 Its ancient name, mentioned in Harsha Inscription 961 AD (L-39), was Udarbhatika (उदर्भटिका).

 Demographics

 As of the 2001 Indian census, Udaipurwati had a population of 27,831.
 Males constitute 52% of the population and females 48%.
 Udaipurwati has an average literacy rate of 56%, lower than the national average of 59.5%: male literacy is 69%, and female literacy is 43%.
 In Udaipurwati, 19% of the population is under 6.